ChapelR/custom-macros-for-sugarcube-2/readme.md

 ### Macros

 `<<newconsumable (name) (optional: ID)>>(optional: TwineScript code)(optional: <<description (optional: passage name)>>(optional: TwineScript Code))<</newconsumable>>`: Creates a new consumable definition.
 You must provide name your consumable, and you may optionally include an ID.
-If no ID is provided the name is used.
-If your consumables name includes spaces or non-aphlanumeric characters, it is highly recommended that you provide an ID.
-You may associate your consumable with a chunk of valid TwineScript code that will be fired every time the consumable is used.
+If no ID is provided the name is used as the ID.
+If your consumable's name includes spaces or non-aphlanumeric characters, it is highly recommended that you provide an ID.
+You may associate your consumable with a snippet of valid TwineScript code that will be fired every time the consumable is used.
 You may optionally provide a description for your consumable.
 You can either give the description tag an argument corresponding to a passage name--the passage will be shown in a dialog box when the description is requested, or you can provide your own code.
 You should only do one or the other.
-Consumable  definitions are complicated, see the detailed documentation below for examples.
+Consumable  definitions are complicated, see the [detailed documentation](#consumables-system) for examples.

-`<<addconsumable (ID) (optional: positive integer)>>`: Adds a number of the ID'd consumable to the player's inventory.
+`<<addconsumable (ID) (optional: positive integer)>>`: Adds an amount of the ID'd consumable to the player's inventory.
 If you don't provide a number, only one is added.
 Will raise an error if a consumable with the given ID can't be found.

-`<<dropconsumable (ID) (optional: positive integer)>>`: Removes a number of the ID'd consumable from the player's inventory.
+`<<dropconsumable (ID) (optional: positive integer)>>`: Removes an amount of the ID'd consumable from the player's inventory.
 If you don't provide a number, only one is removed.
 Will raise an error if a consumable with the given ID can't be found.

 `<<clearconsumables (list of consumables)>>`: Removes all instances of the ID'd consumables from the player's inventory.
 You can provide any number of consumables and all will be removed.
 Provide the IDs as a space-seperated list of quoted strings.